pankajmlj/testgen/README.md

-# JiraTestGen

-JiraTestGen is an AI-driven test case generator that converts Jira user stories into structured BDD (Gherkin) test cases.

-# JiraTestGen: Automated Test Case Generation
+# JiraTestGen: Automated Test Cases Generation from Jira Stories

 ## Overview
 JiraTestGen is an AI-powered system that generates test cases from user stories.
+It converts Jira user stories into structured BDD (Gherkin) test cases.
 It supports:
 - Generating test cases from direct user input.
 - Fetching Jira issue descriptions and converting them into test cases.
 - Posting generated test cases as Jira comments.